magento-hackathon/m1-display-pending-updates-in-admin/README.md

 # m1-display-pending-updates-in-admin

 This Project disables running all setup scripts on every request and shows a fancy link in Admin to run the setup scripts as needed.
-A shell script to tigger the updates will be available soon.
+A shell script to tigger the updates ~will be available soon~ is also available.

 # Usage